How to clean smoke damage, ash, and soot from your home

 If you find ash inside your home, use a mist bottle to lightly wet the ash and dust so that it won’t recirculate in the air while you clean.
 You can use a damp cloth or a mop, transferring this into a dirty bucket when the cloth or mop becomes saturated.

 The EPA states that you can vacuum your home, as long as your vacuum uses a high-efficiency particulate air (HEPA) filter.
-Rated our best cordless vacuum cleaner, the Dyson V11 Torque Drive has a washable HEPA filter and is a good bet for this job.
-The Dyson Ball Multi Floor Origin vacuum cleaner also features whole-machine HEPA filtration and is certified by the Asthma and Allergy Foundation of America.
+The Dyson Ball Multi Floor Origin vacuum cleaner features whole-machine HEPA filtration and is certified by the Asthma and Allergy Foundation of America.
 If you don’t own one, you can also rent HEPA vacuum cleaners or buy HEPA filters made for your specific vacuum model.

 Throughout the cleaning process, you should dispose of loose ash and debris in a wastebasket, while any dirty towels or cloths can be washed in a washing machine on high heat, says Summers.

-Make sure to double-check your home’s HVAC filters, especially if your HVAC systems were still running while the smoke was passing through your area.
-If your air ducts seem clogged this means your system may be recirculating debris through your home.
+Make sure to double-check your home’s HVAC filters, especially if your system was still running while the smoke passed through your area.
+If your air ducts seem clogged, it could mean your system is recirculating debris through your home.
 In this case, the EPA suggests having your ducts cleaned professionally.

-Even after cleaning up, the smell of wildfire smoke may linger in your home.
+Even after cleaning up your home, the smell of wildfire smoke may linger.
 You can address this by opening up windows (once the air quality outside is at a safe and healthy level) to air out the space.
 Try using box fans propped by your windows to help push out the smokey air.

-An air purifier can help to get rid of that smoky smell by removing smoke particles from the air inside your home.
-We tested 20 different air purifiers and ranked the Winix 5500-2 as the best overall air purifier, as it did well with our smell tests and noticeably removed cigarette smoke odor from the testing area.
+An air purifier can help eliminate that smoky smell by removing smoke particles from the air inside your home.
+We tested 20 different air purifiers and ranked the Winix 5500-2 as the best overall air purifier.
+It literally passed our smell test and noticeably removed cigarette smoke odor from our testing area.

 Furniture like couches, carpets, and curtains may have to be dealt with on a case-by-case basis.
-However, similarly to stinky shoes, you can sprinkle baking soda on certain soft materials to help deodorize the fabric.
+However, just as you would with stinky shoes, you can sprinkle baking soda on certain soft materials to help deodorize the fabric.

 How to clean your patio and your pool

-Similarly to any exterior walls, you can carefully use a power washer or hose to clean up settled-on soot.
-However, the San Diego County Emergency Site says to avoid letting the ash water mixture spill into any storm drains.
+Similar to the way you clean exterior walls, you can carefully use a power washer or hose to attack the settled-on soot.
+However, [the EPA says to avoid letting the ash water mixture spill into any storm drains.

-Once you’ve loosened up the ash with water, use a broom to sweep it up and dispose of it in the trash instead.
+Once you’ve loosened up the ash with water, use a broom to sweep it up and dispose of it in the trash.

-For cleaning your pool, the City of Malibu recommends first using a pool skimmer to pick up any pollutants resting on the water’s surface.
+For cleaning your pool, the City of Malibu recommends to first use a pool skimmer to pick up any pollutants resting on the water’s surface.
 Then, use a pool brush to scrub the pool’s walls and ladders to remove stubborn soot or dirt.

 From there, you should backwash your pool, which flushes out any debris that has built up in the pool filter.
 To do so, move your pool’s filter setting to “backwash” and let dirty water run out of a waste hose into a gravel lot or lawn area.
-As before, don’t backwash your pool water into any storm drains.
+Just make sure you don’t backwash your pool water into any storm drains.
 It’s not safe, and it’s often illegal.

-You may need to repeat pool skimming and backwashing a few times to get the pool completely clean and filtered.
+You may need to repeat the pool skimming and backwashing process a few times to get your pool completely clean and filtered.
 Follow your state or county’s guidelines for specific details on how to care for your pool.

 How to clean your yard and vegetation